Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is key.

-Air conditioners are usually installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s discuss some of the issues that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are typically placed on concrete pads.
+As time passes, the pad can crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Your air conditioner’s compressor is an important component.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 This can create: